aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/bradleys-adaptive-threshold-binarization/_index.md

 }
 ```

-## Step 3: Perform Binarization
+### Step 3: Perform Binarization

-Perform Bradley's Adaptive Threshold Binarization on the loaded DICOM image.
-In this example, a threshold of `10` is applied.
+Apply Bradley’s Adaptive Threshold algorithm.
+The parameter (`10` in this example) controls the sensitivity of the threshold; you can experiment with different values for optimal results.

 ```java
 image.binarizeBradley(10);
 ```

-## Step 4: Save the Binarized Image
+### Step 4: Save the Binarized Image

-Save the resulting binarized image to the specified output file using the BMP format.
+Finally, export the processed image.
+Here we use BMP format, but Aspose.Imaging supports PNG, JPEG, TIFF, and many others.

 ```java
 image.save(outputFile, new com.aspose.imaging.imageoptions.BmpOptions());
 ```

-## Conclusion

-Congratulations!
-You've successfully learned how to perform image binarization with Aspose.Imaging for Java using Bradley's Adaptive Threshold Binarization.
-This powerful tool allows you to enhance your image processing capabilities, making it a valuable asset in various applications.

-Remember to explore Aspose.Imaging's extensive documentation for more image processing possibilities: [Aspose.Imaging for Java Documentation](https://reference.aspose.com/imaging/java/).
+## Common Issues & Troubleshooting

+- **FileNotFoundException** – Ensure the `dataDir` path ends with a slash and the DICOM file name matches exactly.
+- **OutOfMemoryError** – Large DICOM files may require increasing the JVM heap size (`-Xmx2g` or higher).
+- **Incorrect Threshold** – If the output looks too dark or too light, adjust the integer passed to `binarizeBradley()` (e.g., 5‑15).

-## FAQ's
+## Frequently Asked Questions

 ### Q1: What is DICOM, and why is it important in medical imaging?

-A1: DICOM stands for Digital Imaging and Communications in Medicine, and it's a standard format for medical images and related information.
-It plays a crucial role in the storage, exchange, and interpretation of medical images, making it vital for healthcare professionals and medical imaging systems.
+**A:** DICOM stands for Digital Imaging and Communications in Medicine.
+It’s the universal standard for storing, transmitting, and handling medical images, enabling interoperability between devices and systems.

 ### Q2: Can I use Aspose.Imaging for Java in my commercial projects?

-A2: Yes, Aspose.Imaging for Java offers both free trials and commercial licenses.
+**A:** Yes, Aspose.Imaging for Java offers both free trials and commercial licenses.
 You can explore your options and acquire the necessary licensing from [Aspose's website](https://purchase.aspose.com/buy).

 ### Q3: Are there any temporary licenses available for testing purposes?

-A3: Yes, you can obtain a temporary license for testing and evaluating Aspose.Imaging for Java.
+**A:** Yes, you can obtain a temporary license for testing and evaluating Aspose.Imaging for Java.
 Visit [this link](https://purchase.aspose.com/temporary-license/) for more information.

 ### Q4: Where can I seek help or discuss issues related to Aspose.Imaging for Java?

-A4: For community support and discussions, you can visit the [Aspose.Imaging forum](https://forum.aspose.com/).
-It's a great place to find answers to your questions and connect with other users.
+**A:** For community support and discussions, you can visit the [Aspose.Imaging forum](https://forum.aspose.com/).
+It’s a great place to find answers to your questions and connect with other users.

-### Q5: Is Aspose.Imaging for Java suitable for image processing in other Java-based applications?
+### Q5: Is Aspose.Imaging for Java suitable for image processing in other Java‑based applications?

-A5: Yes, Aspose.Imaging for Java is versatile and can be used in various Java-based applications, including web applications, desktop software, and more.
+**A:** Absolutely.
+The library works well in web applications, desktop software, batch‑processing tools, and more, providing a consistent API across platforms.

+## Conclusion
+You’ve now learned **how to binarize image** using Aspose.Imaging for Java with Bradley’s Adaptive Threshold.
+This technique is especially valuable for **medical image processing**, allowing you to convert DICOM files to lightweight BMP (or other) formats for analysis or storage.
+Keep experimenting with different thresholds and explore the rest of Aspose.Imaging’s rich feature set.

+For deeper dives into image manipulation, check out the official docs: [Aspose.Imaging for Java Documentation](https://reference.aspose.com/imaging/java/).

+---

+**Last Updated:** 2026-01-09
+**Tested With:** Aspose.Imaging for Java 24.12 (latest at time of writing)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}